eomoto/tzuchi/README.md

 #### Running the project

-- install webpacker

-`rails webpacker:install`

 - run a development server

 `rails s`, include `-p PORT_NUMBER` to specify a port

+- run foreman

+`foreman start -f Procfile.dev`

 - open a console to interact with the project